socketsupply/nat-traversal-spec/SIMULATOR.md

 `remove(node)` remove node from the network's address map.

+`send(msg, addr, from_port, source_node)` send a message `msg` from `from_port` on `source_node` to `addr`.
+First, lookup `addr.address` in the address map - if there is a Node at this address in the map, the destination is another peer in the local network.
+If not, it must be a public address in the public network.
+In `Network` this is simply considered an error, but the situation is handled in `Nat`.

 ## Nat

 derivative of Network used as a base to model Network Address Translation

+A Nat instance must have a policy for keying a port mapping. `getKey(dest, source)` and a policy for selecting a port to allocate.
+This may just be random, or it might be sequential.
+(Sometimes it is difficult to see what port selection policy a NAT is using, so if a p2p system works with random ports then it will work with sequential ports.)

 adds {TTL, map, unmap, hairpinning} properties to Network.
 `TTL` is a the number of miliseconds before an entry in the firewall should be expired.